A powerhouse performer, her voice is reminiscent of Natalie Merchant and Dolores O'Riordan with vibrato described as “beautiful and distinctive.”

 Roszell has been likened to Joni Mitchell for her sense of melodic freedom and the direct connectivity of her lyrics.
 A powerhouse performer, her voice is reminiscent of Natalie Merchant and Dolores O'Riordan with vibrato described as “beautiful and distinctive.”

-Working in collaboration with producer, Frank Gryner (A Perfect Circle, Rob Zombie, Trent Severn, Emm Gryner), Roszell’s debut album, Within the Shimmering Darkness (Dec 2021), is rich with sonic landscapes as expansive as the view out her farmhouse studio window.
+Roszell’s debut album, Within the Shimmering Darkness (Spring, 2022), was produced by Frank Gryner (A Perfect Circle, Rob Zombie, Trent Severn, Emm Gryner), and is rich with sonic landscapes as expansive as the view out her farmhouse studio window.
+Gryner is also the visionary behind the official music videos for the project.